xnor-gate/shibboleth_bot/README.md

 ### Skew

-Small games with 2, 3, or 4 players might use the "skew" option to give a chance of more unbalanced teams 0v2, 0v3, or 1v3, which makes guessing your team harder.
-For example, in a 3-player game with skew chance 0.33, there's a 33% the teams are secretly 0v3 instead of the usual 1v2, where every has the same word and will all win or all lose.
+Small games with 2, 3, or 4 players might use the "skew" option to give a chance of more unbalanced team sizes 0v2, 0v3, or 1v3, which makes guessing your team harder.
+For example, in a 3-player game with skew chance 0.3, there's a 30% chance that the teams are secretly 0v3 instead of the usual 1v2, where every has the same word and will all win or all lose.
 Here, you could guess a team size 1 (just yourself), size 2, or size 3 (everyone).

 ## Playing on Discord